wrabit/django-cotton-ui/README.md

-# Django UI Components, woven from Cotton
+# Django UI Components, Woven from Cotton

 An optional kit of accessible, themeable UI components for [Django Cotton](https://github.com/wrabit/django-cotton), built with Tailwind CSS v4 and Alpine.js.

+**Since we're < v1, it's possible some breaking changes could be make but best effort will be made for backwards compatibility**

 ### Docs: **[django-cotton.com/ui](https://django-cotton.com/ui)**